The five scariest words a hairdresser can ever hear are “I cut/trimmed my own bangs!”

 The trick to getting wispy bangs is to actually cut up into the ends.
 But I’m getting a little A HEAD of myself here.
 Hahaha! …Ok.
 I’ll stop.

 I like to trim my hair while it’s dry, a technique called “Dry Cutting” (I know, real show stopper of a name).
 You can also work on wet hair if you are more comfortable with that.
 I prefer the dry method because it lets me see how the bangs are looking as I go.

-– ponytail holder or clips to hold back the rest of your hair
+- ponytail holder (these are my FAVS) or clips to hold back the rest of your hair

 - bobby pins to hold back the front layers

 1 | Start by using the thin dividing side of the comb to section off clean lines of hair.
 Starting about 1 inch or 1.5 inches back off your forehead, divide a triangle of hair.
 The peak of the triangle is going to be directly at the center of your head.